bbauska/HTML5-Basics/README.md

 </html>
 ```

-<i>Note: Using the application caching feature described here is at this point highly
+<p><i>Note: Using the application caching feature described here is at this point highly
 discouraged; it's in the process of being removed from the Web platform.
-Use <b>Service Workers</b>
+Use <b>Service
-instead.
-In fact as of Firefox 44, when AppCache is used to provide offline support for a
+Workers</b> instead.
+In fact as of Firefox 44, when AppCache is used to provide offline
-page a warning message is now displayed in the console advising developers to use Service
+support for a page a warning message is now displayed in the console advising developers
-workers instead (bug 1204581).</i>
+to use Service workers instead (bug 1204581).</i></p>

 <div align="right">
   <b><a href="#toc">↥ back to top</a></b>